 Source of funds

-The funds of the Association may be derived from joining fees, annual subscriptions, donations, fund-raising activities, grants, interest and any other sources approved by the Committee.
+The funds of the Association may be derived from joining fees, annual subscriptions, donations, fundraising activities, grants, interest and any other sources approved by the Committee.

 Management of funds

 The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited.